George A. Romero – A Brief Retrospective

 Because of that, Romero made movies that will outlive him and remain watchable and timely.
 Because, while zombies may someday fall out of fashion, the ideas that fill his films will always be relevant.
 They’ll continue to inspire hopeful directors, writers and viewers.
 And they’ll continue to scare those who think age has weakened their potency.

-Posted on July 18, 2017, in halloween, movies, reviews and tagged dawn of the dead, day of the dead, director, filmmaker, george a romero, george romero, halloween, horror, land of the dead, memoriam, movies, night of the living dead, retrospective, undead, zombies.
+Posted on July 18, 2017, in halloween, movie review, movies, reviews and tagged dawn of the dead, day of the dead, director, filmmaker, george a romero, george romero, halloween, horror, land of the dead, memoriam, movies, night of the living dead, retrospective, undead, zombies.
 Bookmark the permalink.
-Leave a comment.
+1 Comment.